schadenfred/proscrypt-koans/README.md

 `$ cd ~/work/training/proscrypt-koans`

-...then you're ready move on.
+...you're ready move on.

 [Reflect](https://help.github.com/articles/cloning-a-repository/)

 ## koan 1.7: Docker

-Developers work with other developers, and thus their code must run on other machines.
-Docker is basically like that movie 'Inception' except instead of dreams inside of dreams, it gives you machines inside of machines.
+Since developers work with other developers, their code must run on other developers' machines.
+To make sure that our code works on your machine, which might be Windows, Mac, or one of the Linux flavors, we'll set up a 'virtual machine' inside whichever Operating System you're on, download and install a custom 'image' and use several linked 'containers' I've specified which will allow you to work through our code in a standardized way.
+Docker and virtual machines and images and containers are pretty neat things, and I encourage you to explore them later once you know if you like developing, but for now you may think of them as kind of like that movie 'Inception,' except instead of Leonardo DiCaprio navigaging dreams inside of dreams, it will be you running machines inside of machines.
 Install it.
-When you can do:

-`$ docker --version`

-and it returns something like:

-`Docker version 18.03.1-ce, build 9ee9f40`

-...you're ready to move on.

 [Reflect mac](https://docs.docker.com/docker-for-mac/install/)